Section GG and Self-Care Measures: Facility Guide and FAQ

 The Shift From Section G to GG: Overview

-CMS’s updated Minimum Data Set (MDS) (effective October 1, 2023) outlines federally mandated clinical assessments for post-acute residents and patients.
+CMS’s updated Minimum Data Set (MDS) (which took effect on October 1, 2023) outlines federally mandated clinical assessments for post-acute residents and patients.
 Since then, post-acute care facilities have been required to use Section GG to report on all essential ADL measures.

 Before the creation of this tool, ADL reporting was conducted using Section G, which covered a narrower range of activities.
 In efforts to streamline more care-oriented measures, Section G was retired, making GG items the standard for assessing mobility and self-care activities.